Objectives and nature of this guidance

-15.Where the risk assessment indicates that the risk associated with the pet, aquarium and terrarium species, live bait or live food is not acceptable and risk management measures are not sufficient to lower the risk, the import or transport of the species as pets, aquarium and terrarium species, live bait or live food should not be permitted.
+15.Where the risk assessment indicates that the risk associated with the pet, aquarium and terrarium species, live bait or live food is not acceptable and risk management measures are not sufficient to lower the risk, the import or transport of the species as pets, aquarium and terrarium species, live bait or live food should not take place.

-18.A number of measures are available to address the risks associated with alien species introduced as pets, aquarium and terrarium species, live bait and live food.
+16.A number of measures are available to address the risk associated with alien species introduced as pets, aquarium and terrarium species, live bait and live food.
 Examples of such measures include, inter alia:

 (a)To ensure that efficient measures to prevent escape (for example, methods of secure confinement, handling, and transport) are in place;

-(c)To discourage or prohibit users, consumers, owners, traders, and keepers of live organisms from releasing the organisms into the natural environment and, in the event of an escape, to urge or require them to take immediate measures to recapture the organisms and, if appropriate, report the escape to the relevant authorities in order to facilitate a rapid response;
+(c)To urge users, consumers and owners of the species not to release the species into the natural environment and, in the event of an escape, to take immediate measures to recapture the organism and, if appropriate, report the escape to the relevant authorities in order to facilitate a rapid response;